 The easiest way to do this on a broad level is to create personas that represent your audience segments – these are often visual representations that can include a range of different information. he important thing isn’t what they look like, or what specific information they contain, it’s the fact that they force you to really consider your audience not as one homogenous group but as people with different needs, emotions and requirements.

-2. Creating strategic and personalised communications plans
+2. Creating strategic and personalized communications plans

 So how does a deeper understanding of your audience feed into the planning process?